Landmines, War, and Journalism: One war reporter’s close encounter with religion, death, and victory

 We toured the new liberated zone of dozens of villages with no electricity, schools, running water, or hope.
 This stretch of real estate, for a very, very long time, only knew war.

-Then, after 12 hours, we began the return trip towards the sanctuaries of the rear military bases straddling the Thai Cambodian border, as dusk began to fall, west, towards the Dongruk mountain escarpment far on the horizon marking the border.
+Then, after 12 hours, we began the return trip towards the sanctuaries of the rear Cambodian guerrilla military bases straddling the Thai Cambodian border, as dusk began to fall, west, towards the Dongruk mountain escarpment far away on the horizon marking the border.

 The heavy, daily late afternoon monsoon rains had begun.

-I was eager to file my story and pictures, which would be, still, many hours away.
+I was eager to file my story and pictures, which would be, at best, still many hours away.
 I still needed to cross out of the jungle, be transported back across the border to Thailand, and down 60 kilometers to the Thai border town of Aranyaprathet.

 From there, I would call the Associated Press office in Bangkok and dictate my story by landline telephone.

-Ghung, the sweet and cocky 17 year old boy, who had given me the Buddhist amulets late the night before, would always, for months now, push the button on a stopwatch and time my calls and charge me by the minute.
+Ghung, the sweet and cocky 17 year old boy, who had given me the Buddhist amulets late the night before, would each day, for months now, push the button on a stopwatch and time my calls and charge me by the minute as I read my dispatches over the phone to the AP Bangkok Bureau.

 The undeveloped photographs, still on 35 mm film, would be given to the long distance bus driver of the commercial bus company which made a half a dozen trips through the day and night from Aranyaprathet to Bangkok.
 We would give him no money for fear he would then take the film and sell it to local Thai papers.
 In Bangkok, an AP messenger on motorcycle would be dispatched from the AP office and meet the bus at the bustling Moenchit bus terminal.
 There, they would exchange cash for film and he would return to the AP office, where the film would be souped and developed.
 A few pictures would be chosen and put on a roller and sent over telephone lines to Tokyo and New York.
 From there they would be transmitted to AP customers worldwide.
 To get story and pictures out from when they were taken to when they were seen and read could often be days.